Vincit/multi-user-test-runner/README.md

 the runner implementation can just call the `RunnerDelegate` class' methods without any additional logic.
 But for example implementing the `withBefores` method may require some additional logic in order to make the test class' `@Before` methods to work correctly (See implementation of `BlockMultiUserTestClassRunner#withBefore` method).

+To use the custom test class runner, you can use `MultiUserTestConfig` on the test class.